vevenom/MonteScene/README.md

 * TODO Additional baselines (e.g. Hill Climbing) that are typically useful for demonstating advantages of MonteScene.

+## Setup

+1. Acitvate your virtual environment;
+2. Clone this repository;
+3. You can install MonteScene as a package by running ``` pip install . ``` from the root directory of this repository and installing the required dependencies.

 ## Citation

 MonteScene is a result of our findings from several publications.
 Hence, if you use MonteScene in your